Specification - AID

 Abstract

-Agent Interface Discovery (AID) answers one question: "Given a domain, where is the agent and which protocol should I speak?"
+Agent Identity & Discovery (AID) answers one question: "Given a domain, where is the agent and which protocol should I speak?"
 It does so with a single DNS TXT record at a well-known subdomain: _agent.<domain>.

 This protocol is an intentionally minimal discovery layer.
 After a client uses AID to find the correct endpoint or package, richer protocols such as the Model Context Protocol (MCP) or the Agent-to-Agent Protocol (A2A) take over for communication and capability negotiation.